Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

     game.over(false)
 })
 ```

+## Part 5: Scoring Points
+### In this part we are going to set up some code that will allow our player to score points and progress further in the game.

 ## Giving Our Player Some Points
 ### Let's have our player score some points for every Rock that they avoid.